 After first seeing the colorful Cedar Waxwing (usually surrounded by other waxwings, making their characteristic high buzzy/buggy sounds), I began to notice more of them, more frequently.
 Cedar Waxwings became a symbol of the spirit of the start of my birding journey.
 That spirit is one that continues to guide me; it is one of gratitude and constant wonder.

 As William Butler Yeats says,

 “The world is full of magic things, patiently waiting for our senses to grow sharper.”

 Today, my senses have sharpened.
-I can pick out the calls of the Cedar Waxwings, trilling out across summer evenings.
+I can pick out the calls of waxwings, trilling out across summer evenings.
 I can read their silhouettes amid trees on the sides of highways.
-I can sometimes even predict which trees they’ll flock to, especially those short, berry-filled ones that grow in parking lots.
-I can recall their flight patterns as they hover attack insects mid-air, then fly back to exposed branch perches.
+I can sometimes even predict which trees they’ll flock to, especially the short, berry-filled kinds you find in parking lots sometimes.
+I can recall the waxwing flight pattern as it hover attacks insects in mid-air, retreating back to exposed branch perches.

-It came as no surprise when the Cedar Waxwing was the subject of my first random teaching moment in birding.
-As a complete stranger was walking by in the woods, I was watching a Cedar Waxwing above me.
-I witnessed the man scan the branches and I pointed and gave instructions, guiding his line of sight.
+One day a complete stranger was walking by in the woods as I observed a Cedar Waxwing above me.
+I witnessed the man scanning the branches so I pointed and gave instructions, guiding his line of sight.
 I saw his face change and alight when he found the magical bird; then he looked at me with appreciation.
 I felt like I had passed along something meaningful that day.

 How about you?